umd-fire-coml/example-automated-tests/README.md

 ## Test Directory

 The test directory contains all the unit tests for our source code files (test_hello.py, test_goodbye.py) as well as a test_sanity.py that just makes sure our tests work as expected.

+## Notebooks Directory

+The notebooks directory contains an example interactive python notebook that uses the source files.

 ## .github Directory